 Prior to joining UNRISD in 1992 Peter worked for 12 years in Central America on a range of development and environment issues, including the social impact of structural adjustment programmes, deforestation, agrarian reform and food security.
 Peter has a PhD and other degrees in Sociology and Development Studies.
 In 2011, he was Visiting Senior Scholar at the Munk School of Global Affairs at the University of Toronto, Canada.

 After his retirement, Peter Utting became an UNRISD Senior Research Associate in September 2014.

 Dr. Chiyoge B. Sifa holds a Ph.D.
 Strategic Management and has had over 25 years of work experience cutting across communication, aviation, humanitarian services, academia, agriculture, and cooperatives development across Africa.
 She has also served as a Senior Lecturer and Examiner in several universities in Africa.
-She is widely travelled in promotion of higher education, agriculture and cooperatives development and marketing.
-She has also consulted for various local and international organisations, both profit and non-profit, and government on policy advocacy and reform, organizational development, business transformation, resource mobilization, and alternative financial instruments in human and sustainable development.
+She has travelled widely for the promotion of higher education, agriculture and cooperative development and marketing.
+She has also consulted various local and international organisations, both profit and non-profit, as well as governments on policy advocacy and reform, organizational development, business transformation, resource mobilization, and alternative financial instruments in human and sustainable development.